VenkatUlasa/Python-for-Data-Science/README.md

 Problem 9 :- Write a Python program to find the frequency of each character in a string.OutPut should be in a form of Key:value pair.

-    we know Dictionary can not accept repeated keys. so,we can iterate the given string and count the frecuency of every char. then we can add char as a key and frequency a value to the dictionary
+    we know Dictionary can not accept repeated Keys. so,we can iterate the given string and count the frecuency of every char. then we can add char as a key and frequency a value to the dictionary